videolan/x265/doc/reST/cli.rst

 	inter modes for blocks of size one smaller than the min-cu-size of the incoming analysis data from the previous encode.
 Default disabled.

+.. option:: --refine-mv

+	Enables refinement of motion vector for scaled video.
+Evaluates the best motion vector by searching the surrounding eight integer and subpel pixel positions.

 Options which affect the transform unit quad-tree, sometimes referred to as the residual quad-tree (RQT).